kitplummer/pi-sense-hat/README.md

 `flip(horizontal=true)`

-`To flip on the horizontal or vertical axis respectively.
+To flip on the horizontal or vertical axis respectively.

-Exmaple:
+Example:

 ```javascript
 let senseHat = require('../dist/sense-hat').create();